 Resources coming soon:

-Sample Classroom Assessment Tasks - coming summer 2014
+Sample Classroom Assessment Tasks - coming soon

 The Classroom Sample Assessment Tasks blend content, practices, and concepts from both the NGSS and the Common Core State Standards.
 Teachers across the disciplines have collaborated to write sample tasks, which are the result of a vision of integrating science, engineering, and mathematics in classroom assessment.

-NGSS Evidence Statements - coming summer 2014
+NGSS Evidence Statements - coming soon

 NGSS Evidence Statements will provide educators with additional detail on what students should know and be able to do.
 These Evidence Statements are statements of observable and measureable components that, if met, will satisfy NGSS performance expectations.

-Accelerated Model Course Pathways - coming summer 2014
+Accelerated Model Course Pathways - coming soon

 NGSS Accelerated Model Course Pathways provide examples of how the NGSS can be tailored for accelerated students.
 Created by Advanced Placement teachers, these models are designed to help schools and districts to envision pathways for students intending to take advanced science courses in their junior year.